The "New Hakaranda" (see Vol. 2) is now a rare material.

 This is Water Road Guitars' small jumbo type Libero Arte.

-The Libero Arte is made of Cambodian rosewood, which is very rare and precious.
+The guitars are made of Cambodian rosewood, which is very rare and precious.

-There are few makers who use Cambodian rosewood in their acoustic guitars, but this is one of them,
+Few makers use Cambodian rosewood in their acoustic guitars, and the sound of this wood is rare,

 This is a rare one that allows you to experience the sound of this wood.